-11. Groups of companies Is the "group of companies doctrine" recognised in your jurisdiction?
+11 Is the "group of companies doctrine" recognised in your jurisdiction?

-There are cases where non-signatory parties may be joined to the proceedings by way of subrogation, succession or representation, but consent is always required and, as a general rule, the joinder of non-signatories does not happen under the group of companies' doctrine.
+There are cases where non-signatory parties may be joined to the proceedings by way of subrogation, succession or representation, but consent is always required and, as a general rule, the joinder of non-signatories does not happen under the group of companies' doctrine, but it may under the application of the 'piercing the corporate veil' doctrine based on the principle of good faith (see obiter dicta in STSJ Madrid No. 20/2018, of 24 April).

-However, we may find two cases in which, exceptionally, the High Court of Valencia has resorted to the "group of companies doctrine" to rule in favour of the extension of effects of the arbitral clause to non-signatory parties belonging to the corporate group of a holding company that was a part of the arbitral agreement (STSJ C. Valenciana No. 14/2014, of 19 November and No. 13/2015, of 5 May).
-In those exceptional circumstances, the following conditions are to be met: (i) the non-signatory party belongs to a group of companies as defined in the applicable law; (ii) the non-signatory party is effectively involved in the performance contractual relationship that gives rise to the dispute; and (iii) in the case at hand, it is possible to conclude that the non-signatory is bound to the arbitration agreement by way of estoppel, piercing the corporate veil or other legal theories that would justify the existence of consent.
+Regarding the 'group of companies doctrine', there are two cases in which, exceptionally, the High Court of Valencia has resorted to this doctrine to rule in favour of the extension of effects of the arbitral clause to non-signatory parties belonging to the corporate group of a holding company that was a part of the arbitral agreement (STSJ C. Valenciana No. 14/2014, of 19 November and No. 13/2015, of 5 May).
+In those exceptional circumstances, the following conditions were required: (i) the non-signatory party to belong to a group of companies as defined in the applicable law; (ii) the non-signatory party to be effectively involved in the performance contractual relationship that gives rise to the dispute; and (iii) in the case at hand, to be possible to conclude that the non-signatory was bound to the arbitration agreement by way of estoppel, piercing the corporate veil or other legal theories that would justify the existence of consent.